sonic-net/DASH/documentation/general/dash-sonic-hld.md

 		-  Tag1 - 10.1.1.0/24, 20.1.1.0/24
 		-  Tag2 - 10.1.0.0/8, 20.1.1.0/24, 50.1.1.1/32
 		-  Tag8 - Empty
-		-  SAI_SRC_TAG_ENTRY_ATTR_TAG_MAP: 10.1.1.0/24 -> "0000 0001", 20.1.1.0/24 -> "0000 0011", 10.1.0.0/8 -> "0000 0010"
+		-  SAI_SRC_TAG_ENTRY_ATTR_TAG_MAP: 10.1.1.0/24 -> "0000 0011", 20.1.1.0/24 -> "0000 0011", 10.1.0.0/8 -> "0000 0010".
+Note that orchagent shall extend the tag map to include all subnets to allow an LPM based lookup.
+In this case, tags for 10.1.1.0/24 shall also include the tag for 10.1.0.0/8.
-		-  SAI_DASH_ACL_RULE_ATTR_SRC_TAG: Assume there is a rule with src tag bitmap as "0001 0010", it is a rule hit if the derived tag has atleast 1 bit that matches the bitmap in the rule.
+		-  SAI_DASH_ACL_RULE_ATTR_SRC_TAG: Assume there is a rule with src tag bitmap as "0001 0010", it is a rule hit if the derived tag has at least 1 bit that matches the bitmap in the rule.
-		-  If a packet arrives with src ip of 10.1.1.1, the corresponding derived src tag shall be "0000 0011" (HW_DERIVED_TAG_MAP)
+		-  If a packet arrives with src ip of 10.1.1.1, the corresponding derived src tag shall be "0000 0011" (say HW_DERIVED_TAG_MAP, matching entry for 10.1.1.0/24)
 		-  Ternary operation shall be => HW_DERIVED_TAG_MAP | (SAI_DASH_ACL_RULE_ATTR_SRC_TAG & SAI_DASH_ACL_RULE_ATTR_SRC_TAG_MASK).
 If any bit is set, it is treated as a match.
-Inorder to achieve this functionality, SAI implementation can expand the ACL rules to multiple rules that has only ONE tag set.
+In order to achieve this functionality, SAI implementation can expand the ACL rules to multiple rules that has only ONE tag set.
+		-  If the tag field is empty, ACL rule must match ANY tag or NO tag.
 	- The bitmap size depends on the SAI implementation capability.
 It is fixed during initialization based on the capability value returned by SAI implementation.
-This same bitmap size shall be later used for ACL rules and prefix-tag mapping
+This same bitmap size shall be later used for ACL rules and prefix-tag mapping.
+Orchagent shall implement the logic to chose the tags with largest number of prefixes, based on the capability value.
+Say 8 biggest tags in the above example.
+Rest of the tags shall be expanded to include prefixes in the ACL rules.
 - Deleting ACL group is permitted as long as it is not bind to an ENI.
 It is not expected for application to delete individual rules prior to deleting a group.
 Implementation is expected to delete/free all resources when application triggers an ACL group delete.
 - ACL rules are not expected to have both tags and prefixes configured in the same rule.
 In case NorthBound configures with both tags and prefix, orchagent shall split this to separate rules.
 At high-level, requirement is an `OR` operation when there is both tag and prefix.
 - Counters can be attached to ACL rules optionally for retrieving the number of connections/flows.
 It is not required to get the packet/byte counter as in the traditional model.
 A new SAI counter type shall be required for this.